FAIR Fine Art Checklist

 What to tell the FAIR photograph specialist

-A short intake note helps the appraiser separate a light-exposure question from a print-date, process, or condition question.
+A short intake note helps the appraiser separate a light-exposure issue from a print-date, process, or condition issue.

 • State whether the print has been framed continuously, whether the current frame is believed original, and whether you know anything about display in direct sun, bright gallery light, or storage near heat.